JuliaAstro/JuliaAstro.github.io/src/tutorials/tabular-data.md

 * [`Plots`](https://docs.juliaplots.org/latest/): We'll use this package to visualize the contents of the table
 * [`AstroLib`](https://juliaastro.org/AstroLib.jl/stable/): General utility package.
 We'll use a helper function to compute a map projection.

 You can install the necessary packages by running Julia, and typing `]` to enter Pkg-mode.
-Then: `add AstroImages`.
+Then: `add FITSIO DataFrames Plots AstroLib`.
-Alternatively, you can run `using Pkg; Pkg.add("AstroImages")`.
+Alternatively, you can run `using Pkg; Pkg.add(["FITSIO", "DataFrames", "Plots", "AstroLib"])`.

-If you will be using these tools as part of a bigger project, it's strongly recommended to create a [Julia Project](https://pkgdocs.julialang.org/v1/environments/) to record package versions.
+If you will be using these tools as part of a larger project, it's strongly recommended to create a [Julia Project](https://pkgdocs.julialang.org/v1/environments/) to record package versions.
+If you're just experimenting, you can create a temporary project by running `] activate --temp`.

 If you're using [Pluto notebooks](https://github.com/fonsp/Pluto.jl), installing and recording package versions in a project are handled for you automatically.